Myths and Controversies About Cleaning Silver

 Store your silver pieces with silica gel packets to reduce the local humidity.

 Wrap your silver pieces in jeweler’s cloth.
-This is cloth that has been impregnated with fine silver particles.
+This is cloth has been impregnated with fine silver particles.
 The fine silver reacts with sulfide “before it can reach” your silver.

 To really exclude humidity and prevent tarnish, you can wrap your silver with jeweler’s cloth, throw it in a box with some silica gel packs, and then put the entire contraption in a Pro-Tectant Anti-Tarnish Anti-Rust Plastic Bag.
 Or a thick plastic baggy (e.g., 2 mil) will do.